The Role of US State Antitrust Enforcement

 Civil enforcement of state antitrust laws

 Most states have enacted state antitrust laws that are comparable to Sections 1 and 2 of the Sherman Act.
 In addition, some states have passed antitrust laws that are similar to Sections 3 and 7 of the Clayton Act and the Robinson-Patman Act.
 These state antitrust laws typically contain provisions expressly requiring that ‘they be construed in conformity with comparable [f]ederal antitrust statutes’.
+Some states may have statutes that go beyond the scope of the federal antitrust statutes.
+For example, California recently passed a statute that would deem certain ‘reverse-payment settlements’ to be presumptively anticompetitive.

 State antitrust statutes typically provide state attorneys general with broad authority to investigate possible violations, including the power to ‘issue civil investigative demands compelling oral testimony, the production of documents, and responses to written interrogatories to individuals and corporations’.
 Like the federal antitrust laws, most state antitrust laws authorise state attorneys general to file civil lawsuits on behalf of their states and state governmental entities whenever a violation has caused them to suffer harm in their capacity as direct purchasers of goods or services, as well as parens patriae actions on behalf of their citizens.